Skip to main content

 Create a segment

-For a video tutorial on targeting segments visit our academy
+For a video tutorial on targeting segments visit the Kameleoon Academy

 Segments help you target your visitors.
 You can create, modify and duplicate segments with Kameleoon's Segment Builder.